-As the Food and Drug Administration proposes a national ban on e-cigarette sales to minors, White Cloud is proud to say that we have been leading the crusade to keep e-cigs out of the hands of youth for years.
-We take our commitment to only market to adults very seriously, which is why we have implemented strict age verification policies for our online store.
+As the Food and Drug Administration continues to encourage e-cigarette companies to do their part to eliminate the sale of vaping products to minors, White Cloud is proud to say that we have been leading the crusade to keep e-cigs out of the hands of youth for years.
+We take our commitment to only market and sell to adults very seriously, which is why we have implemented industry-leading age verification policies for our online store.

 E-Cig Age Restriction Laws in the U.S.